marcvinyals/textbooksat/README.md

 Optional dependencies (disable with `$ NO_VIZ=NO_VIZ make sat`):

-* >=graphviz-2.30
+* \>=graphviz-2.30
 * cimg

 ## Usage

-Use `sat < input.cnf` to run with default settings.
+Use `sat < input.cnf` to run with default settings (which are not what you would expect from a standard implementation).
+Use `sat -d vsids -r luby -w 2wl -v 0 < input.cnf` to run with a more usual set of heuristics.
 Use `sat --help` for information about command line flags.

 ### Interactive use

 Use `sat -i input.cnf -d ask` to run textbooksat in interactive mode.
 In this mode, the solver will output the steps it takes, stop every time it reaches the default state, and ask for user input.
-Use `help` for information about the available commands.
+Type `help` in interactive mode for information about the available interactive commands.

 To save and resume a session:
 ```